Niebla: an open-source code for modeling the extragalactic background light: Use case of niebla : determining dust properties

 We assume that the ratios follow a $\chi^2$ distribution, and therefore their cumulative functions are given by

 where $\gamma\left(\frac{k}{2}, \frac{x}{2}\right)$ is the lower incomplete gamma function, $\Gamma\left(\frac{k}{2}\right)$ is the regularized gamma function, and $k$ denotes the number of degrees of freedom.
 We perform a maximum likelihood fit to the cumulative distribution of the true EBL model to the expression in Eq.~\eqref{eq:chi2_cumulative}.
 We maximize the p-value $p = 1-\chi^2_{cdf}$ treating $k$ as a free parameter, using \textsc{iminuit}.
 The fit results are shown as black curves on the bottom row of Fig.~\ref{fig:lhaaso_hist}, and the best-fit values of $k$ are also given in the respective panels.
 Afterwards, we calculate the p-values of the Asimov ratios (vertical lines, from Eq.~\eqref{eq:AsimovRatios}) against the $\chi^2_{cdf}$ of the true EBL model.
 We adopt a threshold $p = 0.05$ to establish a 95\% confidence level.
 If the calculated p-value falls below this threshold, we reject the null hypothesis that the data can be adequately fitted using an EBL different from the true model, i.e., that we can distinguish the EBL models.

 We present the p-values for the PL $\times$ EBL spectral shape in Table~\ref{tab:pl_ebl_pvalues}.
 The results of using \textit{Chary} as the true EBL model are listed in the second column.
-We do not list the p-values for the BPL $\times$ EBL model because the complexity of the model renders all the p-values $p_\mathrm{BPL+EBL} \leq 4 \times 10^{-5}$, and therefore we are unable to distinguish between the models with this analysis.
+We do not list the p-values for the BPL $\times$ EBL model because the complexity of the model renders all the p-values $p_\mathrm{BPL+EBL} \leq 3 \times 10^{-4}$, and therefore we are unable to distinguish between the models with this analysis.
 Regarding the remaining spectral shapes listed in Table~\ref{tab:spectral_shapes}, their histograms completely overlap for all three EBL models.
-Therefore, we find all $p_{\mathrm{LP} \times \mathrm{EBL}} \leq 2.2 \times 10^{-3}$, and all $p_{\mathrm{PLE} \times \mathrm{EBL}} \leq 1 \times 10^{-7}$.
-The curvature in these spectral shapes allows the spectral parameters to compensate for the differing opacities, preventing any distinction between the EBL models using the likelihood ratios.
+Therefore, we find all $p_{\mathrm{LP} \times \mathrm{EBL}} \leq 2 \times 10^{-4}$, and all $p_{\mathrm{PLE} \times \mathrm{EBL}} \leq 7 \times 10^{-7}$.
+The curvature in these spectral shapes allows the spectral parameters to compensate for the differing optical depths, preventing any distinction between the EBL models using the likelihood ratios.